 - Good verbal and written communication skills.

 - Valid driver’s license, and use of a reliable vehicle for work-related responsibility.

 - Ability to pass a Vulnerable Sector Police Information Check.

 - Work is performed primarily in the office with hours of work set as 8:00 a.m. to 4:30 p.m.
-Monday through Thursdays.
+Monday through Thursday.

-- Travel may be required within SFN community and surrounding community
+- Travel may be required within the SFN community and the surrounding community.

 - $21.60-$27.04 per hour based on qualifications and experience